jmcdonald121/GEODOP/README.md

 # GEODOP
 Transit satellite positioning system application.
-Created by Jan Kouba at the Natural Resources Canada in 1976
+Written by Jan Kouba and J.D.
+Boal at the Natural Resources Canada in 1975 (Kouba and Boal, 1975)

+Reference:
+Kouba, J. Boal, J. D..
+1976 Program Geodop.
+Ottawa, Department of Energy, Mines and Resources.